 Batch building can easily be achieved in airports.
 In a warehouse, everything goes into storage; why not apply the same principle to airports?
 An airport can repurpose its early baggage storage (EBS) system into multi-purposed storage, also for batch building purposes.
 In this way, there is really nothing radical about the batch building approach to baggage.
 And there’s not necessarily a need to make changes to physical installations in an airport – it’s just more a matter of improving operations and increasing efficiency.

 Batch building optimises the loading of bags by pre-sorting baggage in batches according to departure time slots, specific flights or different categories of baggage (first class, business class and so on).
-An operator can then ‘pull’ batches of bags destined for the same flight, for example, from the ‘build lane’.
+Baggage flows into the dynamic multi-use storage from check-in or transfer baggage inputs.
+An operator can then ‘pull’ batches of bags destined for the same flight, for example, from the buffer lanes.
 When building a batch of bags in the storage, the control system will alert the operator that a batch is ready for loading.
 The operator can then release the batch and load it effectively within minutes and without any manual sorting required.

 What are the advantages of this concept?
 Well, the benefits of batch building to an airport are manifold.